lpinzari/sql-psql-udy/00_psql_setup/25_uniy_db_sql.md

 ## uniY sample database script

 In the previous lessons we executed the sql statements directly in the `psql` prompt.
 In this lesson, we'll execute the same commands by external file `uniy-db.sql`.
-Note that the extension `.sql` serves only to indicate the text file includes SQL statements, the file could be named `uniy-db.txt` or whatever...
+Note that the extension `.sql` serves only to indicate the text file includes SQL statements, the file could be named `uniy-db.txt` or whatever.
+However, when editing your file in the text ediotor is better to have the right extension in order to highlight the keywords of the SQL language.

 In the `uniy-db.sql` file a **single line comment** in PostgreSql is indicated with the symbol `--`.